 The ms/ms graph at the bottom right shows the mass data of the peptide as listed in the input file.
 Identified peptide fragments are colored along the same scheme as the fragment table.
 The graph is controlled through the vertical gray band above: Only the ions checked in the "lons" check-box are displayed, Labels can show ID (fragment number), mass of identified and mass of non-identified peaks.
-If the "Sequence" box is checked in the 'Hit' panel, relative fragment mass intensities are displayed along with the sequence in the graph window:
+If the "FI" box is checked, fragment mass intensities are displayed along with the sequence in the graph window: